If you are a new, or soon-to-be homeowner, you are going to have many responsibilities for protecting and maintaining your investment.

 If you are new to Kansas City homeownership, you may not be aware of all the issues that can arise with a home’s roof.

 Getting to know these factors can help you keep the structure in good, protective condition.

 When you maintain your home’s roof, you are also maintaining and protecting everyone and everything inside your home.
 Additionally, when the roof is in good shape, you will experience a higher level of indoor comfort and lower energy costs.

 The first step in caring for and maintaining your roofing system is to know the parts.
 These include:

 - Outer layer: This is what provides the curb appeal for your home and protects the other components from the elements.
 Make sure to watch for signs of wear or damage on the shingles or tiles.

-- Decking: The tiles and shingles are fastened to a foundation of plywood, which is the decking.
+- Decking: In terms of Kansas City building materials, the tiles and shingles are fastened to a foundation of plywood, which is the decking.

 - Timber: Rafters, joists and other wooden parts that make up the frame of the roof.

 - Eaves: These are the part of the roof that extend past the home’s exterior walls.

 - Fascia: This is attached to the end of the eaves.